Chilaquiles Verdes

 Instructions

-- Reduce the heat and simmer until veggies are tender.
-Let them cool slighly.
+- Reduce the heat and simmer until tomatillos become tender.
+Let them cool slightly.

-- Add tomatillos and chilies to a blender with onions, garlic and a bunch of cilantro.
+- Add tomatillos and chilies to a blender with onions, garlic, and cilantro.

-- Add half a cup of the cooking water and blend for a minute or until you have a smooth sauce.
+- Add half a cup of water and blend for a minute or until you have a smooth sauce.
+Set aside.

-- Heat the canola oil in a large pan over medium heat.
-Add the green sauce and chicken stock.
+- Heat 2 teaspoons oil in a large pan over medium heat.
+Add the green sauce and powdered chicken stock.

-- Serve garnished with cream, queso fresco and onions.
+- Serve and garnish with cream, queso fresco, and onions.

 Notes